BIDS/repro-case-studies/case-studies/arokem.md

 while the article underwent peer review.

-Most of the computations during the development of the project were conducted on a lab multi-core compute server, that was running an IPython notebook server.
+Most of the computations during the development of the project were conducted on a lab multi-core compute server that was running an IPython notebook server.
 Thus, much of the development of the code was done on a laptop, over a web browser, connected to the server.
-Some procedures described in the paper would require an inordinate amount of time, without the access that we had to an HPC cluster.
+Some procedures described in the paper would require an inordinate amount of time without the access that we had to an HPC cluster.
 For example, testing different settings of model regularization parameters required fitting the models hundreds of times.
 Data was accesible to the cluster through a mount of the lab RAID.
 Tasks run on the cluster were